mrarthurwhite/java_extended_collections_maven_demo/README.md

 3. Using :
 https://www.vogella.com/tutorials/EclipseMaven/article.html

-used clean verify from above.
+used `clean verify` from above in maven run configurations (in eclipse).

 https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html
 verify: run any checks to verify the package is valid and meets quality criteria